-Note 5 - Capitalized Mortgage Servicing Rights
+Note 5-Capitalized Mortgage Servicing Rights

-Our capitalized MSRs reflect commercial real estate MSRs derived from loans sold in our Agency Business or acquired MSRs.
-The weighted average estimated life remaining of our MSRs was 8.5 years and 8.6 years at December 31, 2021 and 2020, respectively.
+Our capitalized MSRs reflect commercial real estate MSRs derived primarily from loans sold in our Agency Business or acquired MSRs.
+The weighted average estimated life remaining of our MSRs was 8.6 years and 8.5 years at December 31, 2022 and 2021, respectively.